angular/angular/aio/tools/stackblitz-builder/README.md

 [Stackblitz](https://stackblitz.com/) is an online tool for creating, collaborating and sharing ideas.
 In AIO we use it to share one or more runnable versions of our examples.

-Stackblitz can be used both in a separate page and in an embedded form.
+Stackblitz can be used both on a separate page and in an embedded form.
-* `generateStackblitz.js` - executes each of the the StackblitzBuilder to generate a stackblitz file for each example.
+* `generateStackblitz.js` - executes each of the StackblitzBuilder to generate a stackblitz file for each example.

 ## Stackblitz generation